Kemyo1/Writeups/writeups/fcsc26/convolu-quoi/readme.md

 Which means that you can reconstruct the flag byte per byte.
 And we know that the flag only contains alpha-numerical Ascii characters, which is a small window and doesn't take long to compute.

+The solver that i used is provided exceptionally since it's very small size and easy to understand and read.

 ![](./images/1.png)

 ---